-- Continue to work with form-based word classes as practical abstraction, but recognise - fuzzy edges - semantics not irrelevant - syntagmatic context sometimes more important than paradigmatic replaceability. - Messing up a neat analytical system? - Yes!
+- Continue to work with form-based word classes as practical abstraction, but recognise - fuzzy edges - semantics not irrelevant - syntagmatic context sometimes more important than paradigmatic replaceability. - Finally, are we messing up a neat analytical system? - Yes!
 But individual speakers, let alone whole speech communities, cannot have maximally economical and entirely self-consistent grammars.